TechLabs-Berlin/wt21-pet-match/README.md

-## List of known bugs
+## Notes

-The cat information are predefined (not real) and not linked to any database of a shelter.
+- The cat information are predefined (not real) and not linked to any database of a shelter.
+- The icons to navigate and like a cat on top of the cat image, on the "Cat Profile" page, are static at the moment and don't do anything.

 ## Credits and acknowledgments

 There are people worth mentioning who supported us with our project.
-Leticia Valladares and Siracha who supported the pet match project with their UX designs.
-Our mentors Allan Jorge and Benedikt Suhr and the other techies from TechLabs Alba, Zubin John, Bogdan Ciobotaru, Daniel da Rocha, Stephanie Mennear, Basan Kuberlinov, Hayden Liu, Laura Dobson and Bruno Costa who helped us as with technical/coding issues.
+Leticia Valladares and Siracha who joined the project to support UX tasks at the end.
+Our mentors Allan Jorge and Benedikt Suhr.
+All TechLabs volunteers, specially Alba, Zubin John, Bogdan Ciobotaru, Daniel da Rocha, Stephanie Mennear, Basan Kuberlinov, Hayden Liu and Laura Dobson.
+And Bruno Costa who helped us with technical/coding issues.